jh-tan/web-crawler/README.md

 # web-crawler
 Trying out Go's concurrency features to parallelize a web crawler.
-Able to crawl 100,000 pages in 30 seconds.
+Currently able to crawl 100,000 pages in 30 seconds.

 ### To Fix / Enhance
 ---